Satoshi-Engineering/tipcards/README.md

 ### Frontend

-* Create a `frontend/.env.development.local` file and add the following variable:
+* Create a `frontend/.env.development.local` file  (or copy it from `frontend/.env.development`)  and add the following variable:
   - `VITE_BACKEND_API_ORIGIN` probably http://localhost:4000 -> where your frontend will be served

 ### VSCode